ebrengle/workout-generator/README.md

 ```

-##Edit my existing Workouts
+##Edit an Exercise
 I am getting bored with my workout so I want to go in and edit my workouts to add new exercises to it.

 Usage Example:
 ```
 > ./workout-generator
-1. Add a workout
+1. Add an exercise
 2. List all exercises
 3. Create Workout
+4. View Workouts
-4. Exit
+5. Exit

 > 2